pyOpenSci/python-package-guide/tutorials/get-to-know-hatch.md

 need to use this feature in this beginner friendly tutorial series but we will introduce it in later tutorials.

-Your config.toml file should look something like the one below.
-It's ok if you have
+Your `config.toml` file should look something like the one below.

 ```toml
 mode = "local"